 Education Association by Cathy Allchin.

-purchases North Fox Island after another party proposed
+David V. Johnson purchases North Fox Island after another

-acquisition of North Fox in a trade with Johnson, who
+the acquisition of North Fox in a trade with Johnson,

 trading the entire 832 acres on North Fox to the state